SpacehuhnTech/deauther.com/docs/diy/supported-devices.md

 Versions with and without soldered header pins are available.
 Documentation and tutorials can be found at [learn.adafruit.com](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266).

 If you want an easy way to add a battery to your Deauther, this is the board for you.
+(You can flash it with the same .bin file as the NodeMCU)

 <Button href='https://www.adafruit.com/product/2821' target='_blank' variant='contained'>Visit Adafruit.com</Button>